StudebakerSkytop.com

 Jaguar sliding roof link is at: http://www.jcna.com/library/tech/tech0027.html, which mentions the Golde sunroof, plus a similar unit by the name of Webasto.
 Close-up pictures of Webasto fabric folding sunroofs can be found on the 56-59 Karmann Ghia Registry at: http://karmannghias.org/Webasto.htm The basic construction is quite similar to the Golde fabric folding sunroofs.
 The Webasto name is still used for sunroofs, here: http://www.webastoshowroom.com/index.html.

 Of course, when most people think foreign cars with fabric folding sunroofs, they think of the cute Volkswagen Beetle!
-Most VW historys indicate that Volkswagen used fabric folding sunroofs on 1950 thru 1963 Beetles.
+Most VW historys indicate that Volkswagen used fabric folding sunroofs on 1950 through 1963 Beetles.
 From the information I have been able to find, it appears that most if not all the Volkswagen folding fabric sunroofs were Golde products; if anyone can provide more substantial information, please email us.
 Some photos are here:

 • Volkswagen Beetles -- the first two pictures show a 1950 Beetle with sunroof, and the second two pictures show a 1963 sunroof Beetle.
 All four pictures can be double-clicked to bring up larger images.